 - Re-structuring sentences.
-If you find you have a sentence with the above words in, try restructuring it.
+If you find yourself with a passive sentence featuring the words above, try restructuring it.
 Look to use a better verb, one that says everything you need to in just a word (they’re out there, somewhere, though sometimes it feels like the hunt for Atlantis).
 An excellent example from Strunk:

 Passive: There were a great number of dead leaves lying on the ground.

 Another thing to keep in mind when restructuring passive sentences is the subject of the sentence.
 An effective move is to insert a subject if a sentence is lacking one.
 When doing so, think of specifics.
 Specificity makes for more forcible, convincing writing.
 Another thing you could do is move the subject to the beginning of the sentence.
 So in the above example ‘dead leaves’ is moved to the beginning to become the subject.
 Another example courtesy of Brandon Sanderson:

 Passive: The duet was sung by Mary and Joe.

 Active: Mary and Joe sung the duet.